We're open on Memorial Day.

 Please make sure that Erie has your current email address and phone number when you make your appointment.

-- If your COVID-19 test is negative, you will receive a text message.
+- If your COVID-19 test is negative, you will receive an email within 2 business days.

 - If your COVID-19 test is positive, you will receive a phone call from Erie.